Bobby: 111 degrees?! Phoenix really can't be that hot, can it? Oh my God, it's like standing on the sun!

 - Tempe: Home of the Arizona State University's primary campus, as well as US Airways and the aforementioned university's Sun Devils sports team.
 Birthplace of the nationwide ice cream chain Cold Stone Creamery.
 Acknowledged as one of the central axes of the Valley's music scene, and politically the farthest-left of any city in the Phoenix area.

 - Parker: A town on the Colorado River.
 Home of one of the deepest dams in the world, which is front of Lake Havasu.
 No one is sure to pick who is the namesake of the town, since there's either Ely Parker, first Native American commisioner for the nation's government, or Earl Parker, a railroad surveyor and engineer.
-Appeared and filmed in Fast Five.
+Appeared in Fast Five.

 - Poston: A tiny town 15 miles south of Parker, known for having one of the largest Japanese American internment camps that operated during World War 2.